zhinst/zhinst-toolkit/examples/sweeper_module.md

 ```

 Set the filename stem for saving the data to file.
 The data are saved in a separate
-numerically incrementing sub-directory prefixed with the /save/filename value each
+numerically incrementing sub-directory prefixed with the `/save/filename` value each
 time a save command is issued.
 The base directory is specified with the
-save/directory parameter.
-The default is
-C:\Users\<user>\Documents\Zurich Instruments\LabOne\WebServer on Windows.
-On linux $HOME/Zurich Instruments/LabOne/WebServer.
+`save/directory` parameter.

 ```python
 sweeper.save.filename('sweep_with_save')